arkeodev/multi-agent-system-framework/README.md

 - **Modular Architecture**: Easily swap AI models, document loaders, and other components to fit your specific needs.
 - **Agent-Based System**: Leverage multiple agents, each with distinct roles, to collaboratively achieve complex objectives.
-- **Dynamic Agent Configuration with Scenario Generator**: Utilize an integrated language model to dynamically generate agent roles and configuration scenarios.
+- **Dynamic Agent Configuration**: Utilize an integrated language model to dynamically generate agent roles and configuration based on input documents or URLs.
 - **Supervisor-Managed Agent Orchestration**: A supervisor agent manages the orchestration of tasks, ensuring efficient collaboration among agents.
 - **Interactive UI**: Streamlit-based interface for an intuitive experience in defining scenarios and visualizing results.
-- **Customizable Scenarios**: Easily configure agents and their tasks using a user-friendly JSON interface, enabling the execution of tailored scenarios.
+- **Customizable Scenarios**: Easily input custom scenarios to be executed by the configured agents.
 - **Comprehensive Document Processing**: Load and process a variety of document types, converting them into LangChain's `Document` format enriched with metadata.
 - **FAISS Integration**: Store and retrieve processed documents efficiently using FAISS vector storage, enabling rapid responses to complex queries.
 - **LangFuse Integration**: Seamlessly trace and monitor LLM operations using LangFuse, either through an `.env` file or direct input of keys via the UI.